jparkerweb/embedding-utils/README.md

 ### Clustering

+Group similar items together without predefined categories.
+Useful for discovering natural topic groupings in unlabeled data -- e.g., auto-tagging thousands of support tickets into topics like "billing issues," "shipping delays," and "app crashes" without defining those categories upfront.

-Group embeddings using greedy agglomerative clustering.
-Iterate embeddings, assign each to the most similar existing cluster (or create a new one), filter by size, merge if needed.
+Uses greedy agglomerative clustering: iterate embeddings, assign each to the most similar existing cluster (or create a new one), filter by size, merge if needed.

 ```typescript
 import { clusterEmbeddings, getPreset, cohesionScore, silhouetteScore, assignToCluster, mergeClusters } from 'embedding-utils';